Bhagavad Gīta Bhāshya and Tātparya

 samastaguṇasamapūrṇaṃ sarvadoṣavivarjitam। nārāyaṇaṃ namaskṛtya gītātātparyamucyate॥

-"Having saluted Narayana, who is complete with all auspicious qualities and devoid of all faults, the essence of the Gita is explained."
+"Having saluted Lord Narayana, who is complete with all auspicious qualities and devoid of all faults, the essence of the Gita is explained."

 "śāstreṣu bhārataṃ sāraṃ tatra nāmasahasrakam। vaiṣṇavaṃ kṛṣṇagītā ca tajjñānānmucyate'ñjasā॥"

-"na bhāratasamaṃ śāstraṃ kuta evānayoḥ samam। bhārataṃ sarvavedāśca tulāmāropitāḥ purā॥"
+"na bhāratasamaṃ śāstraṃ kuta evānayoḥ samam। bhārataṃ sarvavedāśca tulāmāropitāḥ purā॥

-"devairbrahmādibhiḥ sarvairṛṣibhiśca samanvitaiḥ। vyāsasyaivājñayā tatra tvatyaricyata bhāratam। mahattvād bhāravattvācca mahābhāratamucyate॥ niruktamasya yo veda sarvapāpaiḥ pramucyate।"
+devairbrahmādibhiḥ sarvairṛṣibhiśca samanvitaiḥ। vyāsasyaivājñayā tatra tvatyaricyata bhāratam। mahattvād bhāravattvācca mahābhāratamucyate॥ niruktamasya yo veda sarvapāpaiḥ pramucyate।

-"svayaṁ nārāyaṇo devairbrahmarudrendrapūrvakaiḥ॥ arthito vyāsatāṁ prāpya kevalaṁ tattvanirṇayam। cakāra pañcamaṁ vedaṁ mahābhāratasañjñitam॥"
+svayaṁ nārāyaṇo devairbrahmarudrendrapūrvakaiḥ॥ arthito vyāsatāṁ prāpya kevalaṁ tattvanirṇayam। cakāra pañcamaṁ vedaṁ mahābhāratasañjñitam॥"

-"Narayana himself, upon the request of the gods led by Brahma, Rudra, and Indra, took on the form of Vyasa and composed the Mahabharata, which is considered the fifth Veda, focusing solely on the determination of truth."
+Lord Narayana himself, being entreated by the gods headed by Brahmā, Rudra, and Indra, took the form of Vyāsa and composed the fifth Veda, called the Mahābhārata, for the sole purpose of determining the truth."

 iti brahmāṇḍe।